Leptin Resistance: When Fullness Signals Stop Working

 When Satiety Feels Out of Reach

-Many people describe feeling constantly hungry despite eating regular meals.
-Portions feel adequate, yet fullness never truly arrives.
-This experience is often linked to leptin resistance, a hormonal condition that interferes with appetite regulation.
+Many patients describe feeling constantly hungry despite consuming regular, adequately sized meals.
+Portions that should satisfy leave them searching for more food, and fullness never truly arrives.
+This experience, often dismissed as lack of willpower, is frequently linked to leptin resistance, a hormonal condition that fundamentally interferes with appetite regulation.

-Leptin is responsible for signalling satiety to the brain.
-When the body becomes resistant to leptin, hunger persists even when energy stores are sufficient, making weight management increasingly difficult.
+Leptin, produced primarily by adipose tissue, is responsible for signalling energy sufficiency to the hypothalamus.
+When the body becomes resistant to leptin, hunger persists even when energy stores are abundant, making weight management increasingly difficult and emotionally distressing.

 How Leptin Regulates Appetite

-With leptin resistance, this signal is muted.
-The brain behaves as though energy is scarce, encouraging continued eating and reduced energy expenditure.
+With leptin resistance, this signalling pathway becomes disrupted.
+Despite adequate or elevated leptin levels in circulation, the hypothalamus behaves as though energy is scarce, encouraging continued eating and reducing energy expenditure through decreased non-exercise activity thermogenesis.

 Why Leptin Resistance Develops